vishipayyallore/speaker-series-2022/aws-learning/S4_28Aug_.NET6_S3_Lambda/README.md

 > 1. Creating S3 Bucket & Object using Terraform
 > 1. Creating S3 Bucket & Static Website inside S3 using Terraform
 > 1. Updating the Static Website with Angular 14 App
-> 1. Updating the Static Website with Blazor WASM
 > 1. Introduction to AWS Lambda
 > 1. Mini Project in AWS Lambda using .NET 6
 > 1. SUMMARY / RECAP / Q&A